Using the AutoPi With an External Power Supply

 - Local terminal format:

-power.status - SSH format:
+power.status. - SSH format:

-autopi power.status
+autopi power.status.

-To inspect sleep timers, run power.sleep_timer.
+- To inspect sleep timers, run

-To clear timers, run power.sleep_timer clear=*.
+power.sleep_timer. - To clear all timers, run

 Recommended Cable

-For easier connection to an external power supply, we recommend the OBD power cable available in our shop: OBD-II Power Cable.
+For an easier connection to an external power supply, we recommend the OBD power cable available in our shop: OBD-II Power Cable.

 Buy AutoPi device